 We operate from a place of HUMANNESS, REST, INDIVIDUALITY, and IMPACT.
 We welcome Black women from all walks of life to join us in our endeavor to redefine the Strong Black Woman.
 We honor the whole of who Black women are, strengths and flaws, vulnerabilty and all.

-We promise to honor and celebrate the totality of the Strong Black Woman while shining a light on the Black women in history who used their voices and creativity to make an impact on the Black female experience.
+We promise to honor and celebrate the totality of the Strong Black Woman while shining a light on the Black women in history who used their voices, creativity, and talents to make an impact on the Black female experience.
 Black Women are out here doing the ALL THE THINGS and we promise to never forget that without those who came before us, there would be no us to celebrate.

 We’re here to shake things up a bit because long gone are the days when Black women are taking care of everybody while nobody is taking care of them.
 We are NOT the mules of the world and we will not accept being treated as such.
 We are well educated, well accomplished individuals making things happen and we look good doing it, but we are no longer doing it to the detriment of our mental and emotional well being.
 We dance to the beat of our own strong figuratively and literally.

 For years Black women have suffered in silence because society has conditioned us, and religion has led us to believe that we’ve gotta have it together at all times – even when tragedy strikes.